 - 1 cup hot water

-- 4-6 cups vegetable broth or generously salted water
+- 4-6 cups generously salted water or vegetable broth to simmer the matzo balls

 - 6 cups vegan chicken-style broth (such as Better Than Bouillon No-Chicken Broth)